pp-mo/github_branches_follow/README.md

 The idea is to use webhooks to assist a "feature" development branch to track changes on the related "main" branch.

-It works with a given branch in a GitHub repository
+It works between specific configured branches within a GitHub repository.
- -- this is currently *fixed* to https://github.com/pp-mo/github_trial.

-A GitHub webhook (??type), is enabled to notify this app of changes.
+A GitHub webhook must be pointed to this app, to notify it of changes.

 Method:
 -------